Glaucoma, eye pressure and eye drops

-It is probably best to allow five to ten minutes between drops to avoid one drop washing out the previous one.
+It is probably best to allow five minutes between drops to avoid one drop washing out the previous one.
 Ask your eye specialist for specific advice about the drops you are taking.

 Do I need to put the drops in before I come to the clinic?

 Always continue as usual unless requested otherwise.
 It helps the doctor to judge the effect of the treatment.

 Does it matter if I put more drops into my eye than I should?

 It will not usually matter if you put in more drops however your doctor will have prescribed you the optimal dosage for the medication you are using.